josephrcarb/Venmo-api/README.md

 pip install flask

 ## Description / Use
+* **Disclaimer:**
+	- Any login credentials inputted, are not saved.
+Entire application runs strictly on localhost and only information is exchanged with the venmo api, no other database.

 * **Current Use:**
 	- "python app.py"
 	- Enter in login credentials into textbox